V-(으)려고 하다 grammar = Express plan or intention in Korean

 1. 여름휴가 때 여행을 하려고 해요.

-I plan to go travelling during the summer vacation.
+I plan to go traveling during the summer vacation.

 2. 결혼하면 아이를 2명 낳으려고 해요.

-I plan to have 2 children if I am married.
+I plan to have two children if I get married.

 3. 방학 동안 운전을 배우려고 했어요. 그런데 팔을 다쳐서 못 배웠어요.

-I had planned to learn driving during the vacation.
-But my arm got injured, so I couldn’t do it.
+I had planned to learn to drive during the vacation, but I hurt my arm, so I couldn’t.

 4. 졸업할 때 대학교에서 취직하려고 해요.

-When I graduate, I intend to get a job at the university.
+When I graduate, I plan to get a job at the university.

 5. 날씨가 따뜻할 때 공원에 가려고 해요.

-When the weather gets warm, I plan to go to the park.
+When the weather warms up, I intend to go to the park.

 6. 보너스를 받으면 뭐 할 거예요?